Rotring Rapidograph .10mm Technical Pen

 This is my current fave doodling pad.
 It's 80lb, bright white paper; not too thick and not too thin, and it lays flat, which is super-important to me.

-The paper works well with my Uniball Signo, it works well with my Copic markers, and it comes with a protective ink block panel that prevents bleed-through.
+The paper works well with my Uniball Signo, it works with my Copic markers, and it comes with a protective ink block panel that prevents bleed-through.

 It's available in four different sizes so you can find the one that works best for your drawing style.